VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/fulfillment/picklists.md

 Once a picklist has been created, the status of the shipment is changed to "Packing".
 A picklist is assigned to the user who created it.
 An administrator or worker can view the status of all picklists and, if necessary, to reprint a picklist.

-Once a shipment is in the вЂњPackingвЂќ state, users may print a packing slip for the order.
-A packing slip is similar to an invoice, and is included with the parcel.В
+Once a shipment is in the `Packing` state, users may print a packing slip for the order.
+A packing slip is similar to an invoice, and is included with the parcel.

 At this stage in the order life cycle, the funds for the shipment have not yet been captured.
-The picker must вЂњcomplete the orderвЂќ when a shipment has been packaged and shipped.
+The picker must `complete the order` when a shipment has been packaged and shipped.
 At that point, funds will be transferred.

 ## Creating a picklist

-1. OpenВ **Fulfillment**В module.
+1. Open **Fulfillment** module.
 2. Open **Picklists** tab.
-3. ClickВ **Add**В button.
+3. Click **Add** button.
   <img src="../../../assets/images/docs/image2013-5-29_17_38_44.png" />
 4. In the popup dialog select appropriate Fulfillment center (if it is the only one - it will be selected automatically)
   <img src="../../../assets/images/docs/image2013-6-14_16_18_42.png" />